nebula-navigator/nebula-navigator.github.io/_publications/eclipsing-binary-in-tess.md

 ---
-title: "(Upcoming) New eclipsing binary in TESS and ATLAS FOV"
+title: "New eclipsing binary in TESS and ATLAS FOV"
 collection: publications
 category: manuscripts
 permalink:
 excerpt: 'Presenting a new set of orbital parameters of the candidate using transit data from Tarleton Observatory, crossmatched with TESS light curves for the target.'
-date: 2024-12-29
+date: In-prep
 venue:
 slidesurl:
 paperurl: